-SRWP has a small dedicated team of staff consultants and works closely with a number of additional subcontractors to implement our programs and projects.
+SRWP has a small dedicated team of partners who implement our programs and projects.

 Holly joined the SRWP team in November 2011 with more than 15 years of nonprofit and natural resources management experience.
 Holly spent the majority of her life working and recreating in the Sacramento River watershed and appreciates the amazing diversity of land use that it encompasses.
 Upon graduating from CSU, Chico with a Bachelor of Science in Natural Resources Management and a Bachelor of Arts in Sociology, she began her career in the watershed community as an environmental educator with the Cottonwood Creek Watershed Group and then spent seven years working as a watershed management consultant for the Deer Creek Watershed Conservancy.
 Holly has worked to secure financial support, foster relationships, and develop and implement numerous programs, projects, and activities.
 She has a holistic understanding of the region’s watershed issues and extensive knowledge of natural resources plans, programs, and policies.
 Holly has dedicated her time, energy, and skills to fully understanding the ecological, social, and economical factors associated with local and statewide resource issues.